drupalprojects/search_api/README.txt

 selecting the fields to index (in the latter case, with an empty array).
 For adding additional information to search results, you have to use a processor.
 See the data-alter callbacks in search_api.module for examples.
+Data-alter callbacks are called "data alterations" in the UI.

 - Processors
   Interface: SearchApiProcessorInterface